Moody-Majesty/ML_Fun/log.md

 4. Polynomial regression

 **Thoughts:** Feature scaling and Learning rate is the key to best fit sometimes but analyzing your data also most important

+## Day 3,4,5: December 14, 15, 16 2018

+**Progress:** learnt how NLTK-3.4 language module works and how to use and apply different preprocessing, models and smoothing techniques to predict next word.

+1. Learnt how to prepare data, train model and predicting next word along with score
+2. Smoothing algorithms for language modeling.

+**Thoughts:** It is somewhat easy to predict next word based on previously known context using language models but is more difficult to predict on domain specific data with lots of grammatic mistakes.